How to Invest in your Writing Life: Don't Delay Your Writing Growth Any Longer!

 And this is SUCH a big myth.

 Many writers attempt to correlate writing and finances, requiring that the two work together and grow together.
+The idea is: if the writing makes me money, I'll put money into it.
 But this isn't how writing works.

 First of all, we're not writing for the money (or at least, you shouldn't be).
 If you haven't noticed yet, let me reveal a super hard truth to you real quick: Writing doesn't make a ton of money.
 If you want to be a writer because you think you're going to earn millions of dollars, you're writing for the wrong reasons.